ULI Washington Initiative Councils:

 The Placemaking Initiative Council provides a forum where public and private sectors can share best practices in urban design, mixed-use development, and planning.
 The mission of the Placemaking Council is to provide a forum where the public and private sectors come together to share best practices in land use planning, urban design, and mixed use development to create and implement temporary and permanent placemaking projects.
 The underlying premise is that great places, whether urban or suburban, encourage inclusive social interaction, pride of place, comfortable living and working environments as well as being great stages for all manner of human activities.
 FY19 Co-Chairs: Robert Atkinson and Tanya Stern.
 Meeting Frequency: Quarterly (2 hours).
 Cost: $100 Private Sector; $50 Public Sector.
 Staff Contact: Lisa Rother.

 The Regional Competitiveness Initiative Council Committed to our region’s continued economic attractiveness and resilience.
-It seeks to identify areas of shared interests among the region’s governmental jurisdictions, business leaders and organizations while encouraging the region to be intentional, intelligent and holistic in its response to opportunities.
-The Council identifies and shares actionable information to inform regional decision making that enhances the competitiveness and attractiveness of our area.
-The Council focuses on issues such as innovative technologies, transportation, infrastructure, incentives, policies, competitive advantages, education, energy, environment, and housing affordability.
+It seeks to identify areas of shared interests among the region’s governmental jurisdictions, business leaders and organizations while encouraging the region to be intentional, intelligent and holistic in its response to opportunities and challenges in sustaining a thriving region.
+The Council identifies and shares actionable information to inform regional decision making that enhances the competitiveness and attractiveness of the region.
+The Council focuses on issues such as innovative technologies, transportation, infrastructure, incentives, policies, competitive advantages, education, energy, and the environment.
 FY19 Co-Chairs: Emeka Moneme and Shyam Kannan.
 Meeting Frequency: Quarterly (2 hours).
 Cost: $100 Private Sector; $50 Public Sector.
 Staff Contact: Lisa Rother.